mikepthomas/mikepthomas.github.io/src/data/markdown/printer-klipper-fan-hat.md

 ![Klipper Fan Hat Front](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-klipper-fan-hat/klipper-fan-hat-front.jpg)

-The main branch contains a currently unproduced and untested, updated version of the board with a few revisions to fix some bugs that were found when testing the first version of the board.
+Although currently unproduced and untested, the main branch contains an updated version of the board, with a few revisions to fix some bugs that were found when testing the first version of the board.

 ![Klipper Fan Hat Back](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-klipper-fan-hat/klipper-fan-hat-back.jpg)